-and operations of the The daily accounts continue to be organized using funds and account groups. accounting is designed to demonstrate to aid financial management compliance and by transactions relating to certain segregating governmental functions or activities.
-The operations of each fund are accounted for with a separate set of selfthat comprise its balancing accounts liabilities. equity, revenues, and expenditures.
+The daily accounts and operations of the continue to be organized using funds and account groups.
+Fund accounting is designed to demonstrate legal compliance and to aid financial management segregating transactions relating to governmental functions or activities.
+The operations of each fund are accounted for with a separate set of selfbalancing accounts that comprise its liabilities, equity, revenues, and expenditures.
 Government resources are allocated to and accounted for in individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
 The various funds reported by generic classification within the financial statements.

 The Council uses governmental fund types.
-The focus of (in the governmental funds' measurement the statements) is on determination of financial position and changes in financial position (sources, uses, and balances of financial resources) rather than on net income.
+The focus of governmental funds' measurement (in the- fund statements) is on determination of financial position and changes in financial position (sources, uses, and balances of financial resources) rather than on net income.
 An additional emphasis is placed on major funds within the governmental fund types.
-A fund is considered major if it is the primary operating fund of the Council or if its total assets, liabilities, expenditures are at least 10% of the corresponding total for all funds of that category or type.
-In addition, may also choose to report any management c.
-Basis of Presentation of the Basic Financial Statements (Continued)
+A fund is considered major if it is the primary operating fund of the Council or if its total assets, liabilities, revenues, expenditures are at least 10% of the corresponding total for all funds of that category or type.
+In addition, management may also choose to report governmental fund as a major fund if it believes the fund is particularly important to financial statement users.
+The nonmajor funds are summarized by category or fund type into a single column in the fund financial statements.